dillonloh/dillonloh/README.md

 Hi, I’m @dillonloh, a Singaporean who is currently working at Hiverlab Pte Ltd. in Singapore.
-I also do freelance backend development/data engineering work.
+I also do freelance backend development/data engineering work and am currently a part-time research intern under Professor Frank Guan at the Singapore Institute of Technology
 I have 3 years of work experience in data analytics, machine learning, and backend development.